 So, you’re headed to Paris and the Louvre is on your list of places to visit.
-Now, you’re probably thinking about what to see at the Louvre.
-This is a daunting question indeed.
-After all, the largest museum in the world includes a whopping 300 rooms.
-So, beyond simply deciding on the paintings and sculptures you want to see, you’ll have to find them as well.
+Now, you’re probably thinking about what to see once inside.
 Start your list off with these ten works of art at the Louvre Museum and use the accompanying map to find them in the sprawling former palace.

 1. The Winged Victory of Samothrace (Nike)

 The Winged Victory of Samothrace is one of the most stunning works of art in the Louvre Museum.
-To top it off, its location gives it even more of an awe factor.
 Set at the top of a staircase, the famous Louvre sculpture is separated from the other art at the museum.
 With intricate detailing, the majestic sculpture looks as though her clothing is billowing in the wind as she stands atop the prow of a ship.

 2. The Mona Lisa

-The Mona Lisa by Leonardo da Vinci is undoubtedly the most famous painting at the Louvre Museum (and probably in the world!).
-One reason the Louvre painting is so well-known is for its enigmatic qualities.
-For example, the Mona Lisa smile is a masterful optical illusion.
+The Mona Lisa by Leonardo da Vinci is undoubtedly the most famous painting at the Louvre Museum, and probably in the world.
 It looks as though she is smiling until you look at her head-on.
 From this angle, her mouth looks downturned.

 3. The Coronation of Napoleon